ansys/pystk/doc/source/api/ansys/stk/core/vgt/IAnalysisWorkbenchMethodCallResult.rst

 IAnalysisWorkbenchMethodCallResult
 ==================================

-.. py:class:: IAnalysisWorkbenchMethodCallResult
+.. py:class:: ansys.stk.core.vgt.IAnalysisWorkbenchMethodCallResult

    object

    Instances of the interface are used to return the result of a computation.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IAnalysisWorkbenchMethodCallResult

 Overview
 --------